 Staff in CDD's Economic Development Division have spent over a year researching and developing the Food Truck Pilot, a process that has included testing locations and shift fees and engaging stakeholder groups (food truck operators, brick-and-mortar restaurants and other members of the community) in conversations about locations and scheduling.

-The following timeline details past outreach items of note and upcoming opportunities to engage with the Food Truck Pilot process.
+Click here for an overview of past outreach initiatives upcoming opportunities to engage with the Food Truck Pilot process.

 Food Truck Pilot Guidelines for Vendors